 Overflow is a shared space and, surprisingly, this is the only true coffeehouse in the South Loop.
 They are “Changing the World, One Cup at a time. – 3 1/2 blocks south of the Roosevelt ‘L’ stop (Green and Red lines stop here as well). #29 State bus and #62 Archer bus will take you here.

 Little Branch Cafe (1251 S. Prairie Ave) – South Loop – This secret spot also made my list of Chicago’s Hidden Eats because it is located inside a high-rise condo, off of Michigan Avenue, near Museum Campus.
 It is one of the best places to enjoy massive amounts of coffee and a hot breakfast or lunch while listening to a well-curated playlist of music.
-Another great thing about Little Branch is that is the best place to be on a cold and snowy day with views of the cute townhouses from the window. – One block south and two blocks east of the Roosevelt ‘L’ stop along the CTA Orange, Green, and Red Lines.
+Another great thing about Little Branch is that is the best place for travel bloggers in Chicago to be on a cold and snowy day with views of the cute townhouses from the window. – One block south and two blocks east of the Roosevelt ‘L’ stop along the CTA Orange, Green, and Red Lines.

 Dollop (343 S. Dearborn) – Dollop has a few locations in Chicago, but I dig the relaxed vibe of this place in The Loop underneath the train tracks.
 They serve Metropolis coffee, lovely pastry and a light menu.
 It’s a bright, modern spot that opens at 6:30 am for those early rising travel bloggers visiting Chicago. – At the Harold Washington Library ‘L’ stop along the CTA Orange Line.